Joncarre/Extension-How-to-lie-in-negotiations/README.md

-# Extension How to lie in negotiations
+# To lie or not to lie... in negotiations under egalitarian social welfare

 This repository contains the resources that complement the article `To lie or not to lie... in negotiations under egalitarian social welfare`.
 Here you can download in PDF format the preferences of the ten agents used in the Unlimited and Limited scenarios.
 Note that the preferences of Agent 0 are marked in green or red depending on whether they are positive or negative.
 This Agent 0 is the so-called “Lying political party”.
 In other words; it is the political party that tries to carry out strategic behaviors.